Find Grad Schools

 11 Yearly Graduations

 North Carolina State University comes in at #3 on our list of the most popular colleges offering doctor's degrees in forestry.
 Roughly 36,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 11 people received their doctor's degree in forestry from NC State.
+During the most recent year for which we have data, 11 people received their doctor's degree in forestry from NC State.
+Of these students, 41% were women and 12% were members of underrepresented racial-ethnic groups.

 #4